Composite Boson Mapping for Lattice Boson Systems

 {\it Introduction.}-- In the past few years, there has been great experimental progress on the control and manipulation of cold atomic gases loaded in optical lattices, leading to quantum simulators of the Bose-Hubbard model and its Mott insulator to superfluid transition \cite{Book}.
 A notable recent experiment has revealed the Higgs boson behavior across this transition in a 2D optical lattice \cite{Endres}.
 There is currently great interest in cold atomic physics for engineering synthetic gauge fields that induce topological phases and phase transitions.
 This can be accomplished using a combination of laser-induced tunneling with superlattice techniques \cite{Laser}, or by time-periodic shaking of the lattice \cite{Shake}.
-From the theoretical perspective, traditional mean field approaches can describe the phase diagram of bosonic atoms in lattices of various geometries, but only qualitatively \cite{Oosten, Huber}.
+From the theoretical perspective, traditional mean-field approaches can describe the phase diagram of bosonic atoms in lattices of various geometries, but only qualitatively \cite{Oosten, Huber}.
 Quantum Monte Carlo (QMC) yields a highly accurate description of ground state properties at zero and finite temperatures whenever the system has no frustration \cite{QMC, QMC2}.
 Static and dynamic properties have also been studied with the Variational Cluster Approximation (VCA) \cite{KAL1, KAL2}.
-Extensions of static mean field approaches involving the use of clusters have been considered \cite{Pek, Danshi, Multisite}.
+Extensions of static mean-field approaches involving the use of clusters have been considered \cite{Pek, Danshi, Multisite}.
 In this work, we introduce a theory that maps cluster subspaces of the original Fock space onto composite bosons containing the {\it exact} internal dynamics of the cluster, and whose interactions account for residual correlations between the clusters.
 Because the mapping is canonical, it is then possible to apply standard many-body techniques to this Composite Boson (CB) Hamiltonian.
-In this sense, the present model builds upon Hierarchical Mean Field Theory (HMFT) for quantum magnetism \cite{HMFT}.
-These ideas are here extended to interacting bosons systems loaded in optical lattices.
-We refer to the resulting model as Composite Boson Mean Field Theory (CBMFT).
-We demonstrate that the inclusion of higher order fluctuation terms in the composite mean field yields very accurate results.
-The CB approach to the Bose-Hubbard model unravels the Higgs boson behavior along the particle-hole symmetry line and yields remarkable agreement with experimental data \cite{Endres}.
+In this sense, the method builds upon previous slave-particle theories, extending its realm to clusters along the lines of Hierarchical Mean Field Theory (HMFT) for quantum magnetism \cite{HMFT}.
+It could also be considered as an extension to clusters of the on-site slave-boson mapping of Bose-Hubbard model proposed in Ref. \cite {Stoof}.
+These ideas are here generalized to interacting bosons systems loaded in optical lattices.
+We refer to the resulting method as Composite Boson Mean Field Theory (CBMFT).
+We demonstrate that the inclusion of higher order fluctuation terms in the composite mean-field yields very accurate results.
+The CB approach to the Bose-Hubbard model unravels the Higgs boson behavior along the particle-hole (p-h) symmetry line and yields remarkable agreement with experimental data \cite{Endres}.